MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-add-3D-model.md

 - Use one of the hand poses when you want the operator to use their hand in a specific way to influence or manipulate something.
 There are various poses for specific interactions, such as Pull, Push, Pinch, and Grab.
 Combine these standard poses with arrows and/or icons to add more meaning.

-- You can preview the image or video on the right side of the screen by selecting it (click or double-click) in the **My files** tab.
+- You can preview the image or video on the right side of the screen by selecting it (click or double-click) in the **Toolkit** tab.

 For more information about ways to use objects from the toolkit, see [Create a great guide](great-guide.md).